 The Intel Processor N100 is a 6-watt, quad-core processor that’s part of part of Intel’s Alder Lake-N line of chips, which are designed for low-cost, low power laptops, tablets, and small form-factor desktop computers.

-PC makers have introduced a bunch of Alder Lake-N mini PCs since Intel unveiled the processors earlier this year.
-Now ASRock has unveiled two motherboards with Intel N100 chips for folks that want to build their own PCs featuring the processors.
+PC makers have introduced a bunch of Alder Lake-N laptops and mini PCs since Intel unveiled the processors earlier this year.
+But if you want to build your own, now there’s another option.
+In May ASRock introduced two motherboards with Intel N100 chips, and now they’re available for purchase worldwide.

 ASRock N100DC-ITX